google/keyczar/README.md

 ### Signed Session Encryption Re-signing
-Keyczar signed session enctyption does not include the key ID of the signing key inside the encrypted plaintext.
+Keyczar signed session encryption does not include the key ID of the signing key inside the encrypted plaintext.
 This makes is possible for an attacker to strip the signature from a message, and re-sign it using their private key, making it look like they sent the original message.